PJHkorea/time-density-tension/docs/03_galaxy_dynamics.md

 ## 2. Dynamic Debye Damping Factor ($\mathcal{D}(r)$) and Fluid Phase Coupling

 While the pure geometric Laplacian field established in Section 1 dictates the macroscopic spacetime structure, real galactic disks and cosmic web filaments are embedded with gaseous baryonic fluids (interstellar and intergalactic media).
-To prevent unphysical runaway tension and precisely map the transition between the fluid-dense inner cores and the highly rarefied outer regimes, TDT applies the **Dynamic Debye Damping Factor ($\mathcal{D}(r)$)**.
+To prevent unphysical runaway tension and precisely map the transition between the fluid-dense inner cores and the highly rarefied outer regimes, TDT applies the Dynamic Debye Damping Factor $\mathcal{D}(r)$.

 Instead of introducing arbitrary cutoffs, the damping factor is driven by the localized density gradient of the baryon fluid, acting as a non-linear topological phase switch: